MrRaidrop/PersonDetection/README.md

 **TrainModelV1.py**

-A training script specifically designed to train models on the data dataset.
+A training script specifically designed to train models on the '**data**' dataset.
 Focuses on improving person detection performance within this dataset.

 **TrainModelV2.py**

-An improved training script designed for the dataV2 dataset, which includes a significantly larger collection of 35,000 images.
+An improved training script designed for the '**dataV2**' dataset, which includes a significantly larger collection of 35,000 images.
 Aims to train higher-quality models with a more comprehensive dataset.

 **Face_Mark_Script.py**

-Detects and marks faces in the dataV2 dataset.
+Detects and marks faces in the '**dataV2**' dataset.
 Automatically generates Pascal VOC XML annotations for all detected faces.